This page was last updated on 20 September, 2021.

 Detailed Tourist Information

-On 13 December, the Mauritanian authorities changed the measures in place to limit the risk of travellers spreading COVID-19 on arrival in Mauritania.
+The Mauritanian authorities have introduced a number of measures to limit the risk of travellers spreading COVID-19 on arrival in Mauritania.

-You must take a PCR test less than 5 days before arrival and show evidence of the negative test result, with the date of the test clearly labelled.
+You must take a PCR test dated within 3 days before arrival and show evidence of the negative test result, with the date of the test clearly labelled.
 You should not use the NHS testing service to facilitate your travel to another country.
 You should take a private test.

 You must wear a face-mask on arrival.